 London Careers Festival 2021 will build on the success of previous year’s events (2019 & 2020) which connected over 7,500 pupils with more than 120 organisations.
 The event will be delivered virtually for the third time this year between 28 June – 2 July 2021.

-Due to circumstances surrounding COVID19, London Careers Festival (LCF) 2021 will be delivered virtually.
-The focus will be on what pupils can do either at home or online and to offer flexible resources that schools and parents can easily use.
+Due to circumstances surrounding COVID19, London Careers Festival (LCF) 2021 took place virtually between 28 June – 2 July 2021.
+The focus for the festival was on what pupils can do either at home or online and to offer flexible resources that schools and parents can easily use.

-Our aim with the event will to provide a range of skills and career related resources for pupils, parents and teachers to explore virtually.
-This will include:
+Our aim with the event is to provide a range of skills and career related resources for pupils, parents and teachers to explore.
+This includes:

 We are experienced in connecting pupils and schools to the world of work virtually (as we did so in 2020) and will continue to work towards this mission in 2021.